descope-sample-apps/descope-amplify-appsync/README.md

 ## Getting Started 💿

-To get started, you'll need to set up your own instance of this app.
-This particular app will not work, given that this was auto-created with `amplify init` and is tied to a sandbox AWS environment.
-This app gives you example code to look at for implementation of Descope in your own applications.
+Since this app was auto-created with `amplify init` and is tied to a specific sandbox AWS environment.
+This app is designed to give you example source code to use for implementation of Descope in your own applications.

+To get started actually running this, you'll need to set up your own instance of this app.
 Follow these steps to create a similar app for yourself, tied to your own AWS instance:

 ### 1. Setup Your Repository